 Balearic Islands are the most popular and exciting destination for any traveler, whether you are a novice, a beginner, or an experienced sailor.
 The archipelago of islands is located in the Mediterranean, to the East of Spain, and consists of four major islands: Mallorca, Menorca, Ibiza, and Formentera.
-Their beautiful landscapes and comfortable marinas are open to host any rented or personal yachts, and attract a great number of travelers from around the world.
+Their beautiful landscapes and comfortable tourism and attractions in Spain marinas are open to host any rented or personal yachts, and attract a great number of travelers from around the world.

 You can rent a boat in Barcelona, sail all the way to the Balearic Islands, and then spend your time visiting the islands and cruising along the scenic coastline.
 If, however, boat rental prices in Barcelona happen to be too high, or you just couldn’t find the right boat, fly straight to Mallorca and rent a boat there.
 Flying from Barcelona to Mallorca with Ryanair can cost just about 19 euros, and boat charter prices in Mallorca tend to be lower than in Barcelona, so it may be just beneficial to take that route.